Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Introduction

-To address these challenges, we propose a decoupled reasoning–execution framework that explicitly separates reasoning from segmentation.
+To address these challenges, we adopt a decoupled reasoning–execution paradigm that explicitly separates reasoning from segmentation.
 In this design, an LVLM serves as the reasoning module, interpreting complex or implicit instructions and emitting structured geometric prompts (bounding boxes and points), while a universal segmenter acts as the execution module to translate prompts into masks.
+Crucially, by transmitting reasoning outcomes via explicit geometric coordinates rather than compressed latent vectors, this design bypasses the information bottleneck, allowing the segmenter to leverage its high-fidelity internal features for precise pixel-level delineation.
 The Segment Anything Models (SAMs) \citep{kirillov2023segment,ravisam} are particularly suited for this role due to their strong zero-shot generalization and promptable interfaces; their RS variants already show robust performance \citep{ren2024segmentanythingfromspace,wang2023samrs,zheng2024segment}.

 The practical bottleneck in RS therefore lies not in the segmentation capacity of SAM itself, but in how to generate suitable prompts that bridge high-level reasoning with low-level execution.
 Concretely, this involves (i) \emph{semantic grounding}—mapping implicit, compositional queries to the correct subset of instances and their spatial extents; (ii) \emph{spatial precision and instance control}—deciding where and how prompts (e.g., boxes and points) should be issued so that SAM yields accurate masks under scale variation, clutter, and ambiguous boundaries; and (iii) \emph{automation at scale}—eliminating the brittleness and cost of manual prompt design.
 Our solution is to train the LVLM to automatically generate such high-quality prompts that faithfully reflect both user intent and RS scene context, while keeping SAM frozen to preserve its universality and avoid domain-specific retraining.